 Cancer Survivorship Issues

-Over the past few decades, we’ve seen great progress being made in extending cancer survival.
-Cancer mortality rates continue to decline, and cancer survivors are now living many years beyond their initial diagnosis.
+Over the past three decades, we’ve seen great progress being made in extending cancer survival.
+The risk of dying from cancer has steadily declined, and people with cancer are living many years beyond their initial diagnosis.

 - Limited access to cancer specialists and promising new treatments